AIP Diet Food List

 Herbs & Spices

-Herbs & Spices supplement our meals’ nutritional value and flavor.
+Herbs and spices supplement our meals’ nutritional value and flavor.
 The following fresh herbs and spices provide phytonutrients and fiber that help our bodies function correctly.

 - Bay leaf